scheduler0/scheduler0/readme.md

 # Scheduler0

-A Cloud-Native Distributed Cronjob Server based on Raft distributed consensus and use SQlite database.
+A Cloud-Native Distributed Cronjob Server based on Raft distributed consensus and sqlite.

 ## Basic Setup